Caroline Bowen PhD Speech-Language Pathologist

 Working with children with speech sound disorders

-As her interest and expertise in the clinical management of children’s speech sound disorders grew her work became more specialised.
-By 1994 her caseload consisted primarily of children with phonological and articulation disorders and childhood apraxia of speech.
-At least half of these children with speech sound disorders had 'other' communication and developmental difficulties such as autism spectrum disorders, craniofacial differences, Down syndrome, fluency disorders, hearing impairment, 'late talking', specific language impairment, traumatic brain injury, visual impairment and Williams syndrome.
+As her interest and expertise in the clinical management of children’s speech sound disorders grew, her work became more specialised.
+By 1994 her caseload consisted primarily of children with phonological disorders, articulation disorders and childhood apraxia of speech.
+At least half of these children with speech sound disorders had 'other' communication and developmental difficulties such as autism spectrum disorders, craniofacial differences, developmental language disorder (DLD, also known as Specific Language Impairment, or SLI), Down syndrome, fluency disorders, hearing impairment, 'late talking', traumatic brain injury, visual impairment and Williams syndrome.

 Doctoral studies 1990-1996 and a book in 1998

-In 1996 Caroline completed doctoral studies in the area of intervention for children with phonological disorders and two years later her first book, Developmental Phonological Disorders: A Practical Guide for Families and Teachers (Bowen, 1998) was published.
+In 1996 Caroline completed doctoral studies, expertely supervised and co-supervised by Dr Linda Cupples and Dr Teresa Iacono respectively, in the area of intervention for children with phonological disorders.
+Two years later her first book, Developmental Phonological Disorders: A Practical Guide for Families and Teachers (Bowen, 1998) was published.

 The intervention approach that she developed and evaluated for her PhD, and describes in the 1998 book, is called Parents and Children Together, or PACT.
 PACT is a broad-based approach to phonological therapy in which parents, child and clinician are actively involved.